veracioux/tuterm/README.md

     c ls -l
 }
 ```
-This file is then run as:
+This script is run as:
 ```shell
 tuterm ls_tutorial --mode MODE
 ```